sipeed/MaixPy-v1/README.md

 **MaixPy, makes AIOT easier!**

 Maixpy is designed to make AIOT programming easier, based on the [Micropython](http://www.micropython.org) syntax, running on a very powerful embedded AIOT chip [K210](https://kendryte.com).

+There are many things you can do with MaixPy, please refer to [here](https://maixpy.sipeed.com/en/others/what_maix_do.html)

 > K210 brief:
-> * Image Recognition with hardware acceleration
+> * Image Recognition with hardware AI acceleration
 > * Dual core with FPU
 > * 8MB(6MB+2MB) RAM
 > * 16MB external Flash